adhocmaster/Evolutionary-World-Simulator/games/GoldHunters/Readme.md

 9. How will an agent know if another agent is a digger or a robber.
 10. a gold resource has an amount of gold.
 A digger has a higher speed and efficiency of collecting golds than a robber.
 Efficiency = % of gold they can collect from a resource.
 11. A robber can choose to dig of find a digger and wait for them to dig.
 12. There will be many robbers and diggers in the world.
+Both must be dependent on each other some way.
 13. Goals:
     1. Per run: maximum yield per agent, overall production
     2. Evolution: find strategies for each agent that can ensure stability of an optimal production rate.
 Production rate = total yield per run.